uboslinux/ubos-docs/sphinx/developers/understanding/deploy.rst

 another (the Site JSON is the same with the same ``siteid`` and ``appconfigid``, but a changed ``hostname``), or to move an app from one context path to another (the ``appconfigid`` is the same, just the ``context`` is different).

+This command also accepts the ``--template`` flag.
+In this case, ``ubos-admin deploy`` allows the provided Site JSON file to leave out Site IDs and App Configuration IDs, and automatically generate new IDs before deploying the Site JSON.